Income Tax Regulations for F Visa Holders

 Determining your Residency Status for Tax Purposes

-April 15, 2014– residents and nonresidents with taxable income for 2013 must have their tax returns postmarked by this date.
+Residents and nonresidents with taxable income for 2019 must have their tax returns postmarked by this date.

 To file your tax return properly you should consult various IRS publications, which supplement the filing instruction booklets for the actual tax form.
-The following publications are available in the International Student Services Office and online at www.irs.gov:
+The following publications are available in the International Student Services Office and on the IRS website:

 - 519 – U.S. Tax Guide for Aliens